jwhalen93/Alan/README.md

 requests for me to review later.

 ###Technical Details
-Jarvis will be written in the D programming language.
+Alan will be written in the D programming language.
 An up and coming language built to replace such languages as Java and C/C++ with many features built in that make it a language that seeks to undo many common frustrations programmers have.